-This gives you an obvious winning strategy.
+There is an obvious winning strategy.
 Do the HW, seek feedback on it, revise it, and keep your HW notes neat and organized.
 The familiarity you gain with the exercises by doing this will let you complete half of each exam with ease and move quickly onto the other half of the exam.
 The experience you gain by keeping up with your HW will be invaluable in doing the other half of the exam.
 On the other hand, if you do not keep up with your HW, you will face the challenge of solving many unfamiliar problems under time pressure during the exams.
-You will likely find this an impossibly daunting task.
+You will likely find this an impossibly daunting task and your grade will reflect it.